sinistersnare/sinistersnare.github.io/content/post/02-robson-tree-traversal.md

 A reader may think that you also cant get better space-wise.
 The algorithm is like 4 lines long, how can we get better than that!?
-Well, if you paid attention in your algorithms class, you would know that stack space counts!
+Well, if you paid attention in (or had taken an) algorithms class, you would know that stack space counts!
 Even though this algorithm looks small and perfect, it uses up a whole stack-frame each time the algorithm recurses!
 If you turn this recursive code into an iterative, explicit-stack based, solution,